Background on WakeUp

 [Wake Up Computer] provides a quick and simple means to wake a machine that the user already knows the name of:

-is simply that: the user needs to search for a machine or their user name, even when the entire name may not be known, and once found initiate a wakeup:
+Search is simply that!
+The user needs to search for a machine or their user name: